Mirandadaa/mica-gd300/lectures/w2-ps-animation.md

 1. There are 2 kinds of animation in Photoshop.
     1. Video timeline
     1. Frame animation
 1. Let's start by clicking 'Create Video Timeline' button.
+You will see an empty layer in your Timeline.
+This also corresponds to the layer
 1.